Chanonry Sailing Club

 Roddy Henry

-I joined the club in 2011, initially to support my son into sailing then crewing in double-handed dinghies before joining the Solo fleet.
-I started to sail as a child in the family Wayfarer on the Forth, followed by the family cruiser on the Clyde.
-My ‘first career’ was in the Merchant Navy and I have worked in further and higher education since 1998.
+Joined the club in 2011, initially to support my son’s sailing, before crewing in double-handed dinghies and later sailing in the Solo fleet.
+I learned to sail as a child in the family Wayfarer on the Forth and later the family cruiser on the Clyde.
+My early career was in the Merchant Navy, followed by a career in further and higher education from 1998.

 Picture